St Louis College of Health Careers-St Louis

 What is St Louis College of Health Careers-St Louis's ranking?

-St Louis College of Health Careers-St Louis ranks among the top 20% of community college in Missouri for: Average community college minority breakdown.
+St Louis College of Health Careers-St Louis ranks among the top 20% of community college in Missouri for: Average community college minority breakdown and Percent of students receiving financial aid.

 In what neighborhood is St Louis College of Health Careers-St Louis located?